You want to write a killer resume capable of grabbing recruiters by the eyeballs.

+And you don’t have time to read volumes of internet posts to formulate that winning approach.
 What’s the trick to writing a resume of this calibre?

-RESUME WRITING RULE 1: CREATE A COHERENT JOURNEY.
+RULE 1: CREATE A COHERENT STORY.

 Often, I work with clients who have taken a role that:

 - didn’t work out for whatever reason